The Yummy Life

 For a saucier coating on your meat, brush it with barbecue sauce during the last 5-10 minutes of cooking time.

-View Barbecue Sauce--Sweet & Tangy, Spicy, or Smoky Recipe
+View 3 Barbecue Sauce Recipes --Sweet & Tangy, Spicy, or Smoky

 w. barbecue sauce